- Subjects and caregivers must provide written Informed Consent and be willing to

 dementia, including but not limited to other neurodegenerative disorders (eg,

-frontotemporal dementia, Lewy body disease, vascular dementia), vitamin B12 deficiency
+frontotemporal dementia, Lewy body disease, vascular dementia), vitamin B12

 - Diagnosis or history of cerebrovascular disease (eg, stroke, transient ischemic